-The intern has access, upon request, to his/her department internship files; no files are to be taken home or out of the department office.
+The Intern has access, upon request, to his/her Department Internship files; no files are to be taken home or out of the Department office.
 "It is the policy of the University of Maryland to permit students to inspect their education records."
-For all educational folders other than those housed by the department, the intern is referred to the University of Maryland Procedure on the Disclosure of Student Educational Records located at https://www.sis.umd.edu/ferpa/ferpa_policy.htm - Section II.
+For all educational folders other than those housed by the Department, the Intern is referred to the University of Maryland Procedure on the Disclosure of Student Educational Records located at https://registrar.umd.edu/current/Policies/FERPA.html.

-- 1. The intern asks the internship director in writing to see his/her department internship file.
-The internship director gives the file to the intern and sits with the intern while he/she reviews his/her file.
-The intern returns the file when finished to the internship director. - 2.
-For non-department files, "requests for access should be made in writing to the Office of Registrations.
+- 1. The Intern asks the Internship Director in writing to see his/her Department Internship file.
+The Internship Director gives the file to the Intern and sits with the intern while he/she reviews his/her file.
+The Intern returns the file when finished to the Internship Director. - 2.
+For non-Department Files.
+"Requests for access should be made in writing to the Office of Registrations.
 The university will comply with a request for access within a reasonable time, at least within 45 days.
 In the usual case, arrangements will be made for the student to read his or her records in the presence of a staff member.
 If facilities permit, a student may ordinarily obtain copies of his or her records by paying reproduction costs.
 The fee for copies is \$.25 per page.
 No campus will provide copies of any transcripts in the student's records other than the student's current university transcript from that campus.
-Official university transcripts (with university seal) will be provided at a higher charge."
+Official university transcripts (with university seal) will be provided at a higher charge.